dougspeed/LDAK/README.md

 # How to obtain LDAK

 There are three ways to obtain LDAK; you can download the LDAK executable, you can install LDAK via conda, or you can compile your own version of LDAK from the source code.
-We generally recommend the first way (i.e., downloading the LDAK executable).
+We generally recommend the first option (downloading the LDAK executable), whereas the third option (compiling from source code) is technically challenging for those without a computer science background.

 Please note that the Linux LDAK executable is most regularly updated (by contrast, the Mac executable, conda version and source code tend to be a few months out of date).